shzlw/paramplate/README.md

 ```

 #### --ext
 Optional.
 Define the template file extension.
 After the template file is parsed, the template file extension will be removed in the destination directory.
 The default value is ".pp".
-For example,
+For example, the template file can be my-config.yaml.customExt.
+After being parsed, the file generated is my-config.yaml.
 ```bash
 --ext .customExt
 ```